Git-Ishan/Ecommerce-application/kubernetes-readme.md

 ## 🌍 Ingress Setup
 We Need to do some configueration to run the ingress like ingress controller and other resources.

-# How to setup alb add on
+# Setup alb add on

 ##  Setup OIDC Connector